Anindya-Karmaker/Background_Remover_AK/README.md

     ```bash
     pyinstaller build_macos.spec
     ```
-4. The final application will be in the `dist` folder as `Background Remover AK.app`.
+4. The final application will be in the `dist` folder as `Background Remover.app`.
-5.  **Fix macOS Gatekeeper Issue**: To run the app, you must first run this command in the terminal:
+5.  **Fix macOS Gatekeeper Issue**: To run the app, you may need to run this command first in the terminal (Only try if it does not work) :
     ```bash
     xattr -cr "dist/Background Remover AK.app"
     ```